 There is an import tax.
 You should be paying 25$ for a 4-seater, 35$ for a bigger car.
 For a motorbike, import tax is 15$.
-At the Kyzyl-Art border, there is also a 240 somoni disinfection fee.
-We have no idea if this is legit.
-You can pay in somoni or dollar.
+At the Kyzyl-Art border, all kinds of other taxes are dreamt up: disinfection fee, road tax, … All fake.
+Try not tot pay.

 As for car insurance, there seems to be no obligation for you to get one.

-At the border, your car only gets registered for 15 days, meaning you have to extend in Dushanbe or Khorog if you need extra days.
+At the border, your car only gets registered for 16 days, meaning you have to extend at the border, in Dushanbe or Khorog if you need extra days.
 The system is not really clear to us.
 Registration reports welcome.

 Car & motorbike rental

-There are no companies in Tajikistan that rent out cars for self-driving the Pamir Highway.
+There is a company in Tajikistan that rent out cars for self-driving the Pamir Highway.
 We also have partners in Osh and Bishkek who do car rental, and you can take their cars on the Pamir Highway.
 You need to drive them back or have them picked up, though, which is not really an issue in the case of Osh, a little bit more in the case of Bishkek.